FLEAS PEST CONTROL

 - Species– identifying the flea species causing the problem.

-- Education– explaining the flea’s life cycle and how their habits, habitat and behaviour affects the control plan.
+- Education– explaining the flea’s life cycle and how their habits, habitat and behavior affects the control plan.

 - Hosts– inspecting for the presence of other animals that are the flea population’s source of food.
 This may include rodents either inside or outside the home or perhaps a raccoon or feral cat that is living in the crawl space.